 The Contractor will require a Partner Agreement that governs the location, provisions of services as the Contractors subcontractor.

-Locations participating in this program shall staff enrollment centers only with enrollment agents who have met Contractor’s vetting requirements, which include being a United States citizen, and not a dual citizen, and passing a background check and drug screen.
+Locations participating in this program shall staff enrollment centers only with enrollment agents who have met mutually agreeable vetting requirements.

 Enrollment agents shall be trained by the Contractor and approved by the Indiana State Police (ISP).